swainsusrut/LittleLemonRestaurant/README.md

-# Little Lemon Restaurant App
+# Little Lemon Food Ordering App
 This is the capstone project of the Meta iOS Developer Professional Certification.

 ## Problem Statement